indranildeveloper/indranildeveloper-kepler.gl/examples/umd-client/README.md

 # Umd client

-A single html file loading kepler.gl.
-This html is loading kepler.gl and its dependencies from the script tags in the header.
+A single html file loading indranildeveloper-kepler.gl.
+This html is loading indranildeveloper-kepler.gl and its dependencies from the script tags in the header.
 You can embed this html in your Medium or other single page blog page.

 ### Usage